 The Plan is a defined contribution plan designed to provide participants with a systematic method of savings and at the same time enable such participants to benefit from contributions made to the Plan by Cummins Inc. and Affiliates (collectively, the "Company").
-Eligible employees are bargaining unit employees of the Company.
+Eligible employees are certain bargaining unit employees of the Company.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").

-Various amendments in 2016 merged the assets and liabilities included in certain plans into the Cummins Retirement and Savings Plan for Certain Collectively Bargained Employees.
-The transfer of these assets aggregated \$16,617,839 and is reflected in the accompanying financial statements as "Fund transfers with outside plans" in the Statement of Changes in Net Assets Available for Benefits.
-The following table summarizes the merging plans, merger effective dates, and participation dates in the Cummins Retirement and Savings Plan for Certain Collectively Bargained Employees.
+An amendment in 2017 merged the assets and liabilities included in the Cummins Pacific, LLC 401(k) Plan into the Cummins Retirement and Savings Plan for Certain Collectively Bargained Employees effective December 31, 2017 with participation beginning January 1, 2018.
+The transfer of these assets aggregated \$2,457,309 and is reflected in the accompanying financial statements as "Fund transfers with outside plan" in the Statement of Changes in Net Assets Available for Benefits.